matomo-org/matomo/misc/internal-docs/content-tracking.md

 * Plugin name: Contents
 * Content name - The name of the content visible in reports
 * Content piece - eg a video file, image file, text, ...
-* Content target - a clicked url, a started video, any "conversion"...
+* Content target - a clicked url, a started video, any "conversion" to be a bit more generic?

 ## Further Questions
 1. Can the same piece have different names / targets?
 Can the same content name have different targets?
-How are they presented?
 2. Are we always assuming the "conversion" or "target URL" is caused by a click or can it be a hover or drag/drop, ...?
+For a general solution we might want to assume it can be anything?
-3. Would a piece of content have maybe custom variables etc?
+3. Would a piece of content - such as a banner - have maybe custom variables etc?
 4. How do we present the data in a report?
 Similar to events with second dimensions?
 Probably depends on 1)

 ## Tagging of the content piece declarative